melenas1414/app-stop-and-up-rds-database/README.md

 ## Overview

-The service provides Lambda functions to manage RDS databases effectively.
-These functions support:
+The service provides Lambda functions and RESTful endpoints to manage RDS databases effectively.
+These functions and endpoints support:

 1. **Database Lifecycle Operations:**
    - Start and stop RDS instances.